Unix Environment Variables

 If you find that a command doesn’t work, double-check to make sure

-is set up properly to find the correct
+that your $PATH is set up properly to find the correct

 binary.